WASdev/azure.websphere-traditional.singleserver/docs/howto-update-for-was-fixpack.md

      GPG_RPM_PUBLIC_KEY_URL=https://software.bigfix.com/download/bes/95/RPM-GPG-KEY-BigFix-9-V2
      ```

-     Note: these properties shouldn't be updated unless there're new versions/updates available.
+     Note: these properties shouldn't be updated unless there are new versions/updates available.

 1. When to update the images?
-   * For new tWAS fixpack, try to update the image soon after the fixpack GA but no longer than one week after the GA.
+   * For new tWAS fixpack, try to update the image soon after the fixpack GA but no more than one week after the GA.
    * Images may also need to updated to fix a critical WebSphere or OS fixes.

 1. How to run CI/CD?